Understanding cloud storage & ensuring it’s safe, secure

 Specifically, “Cloud storage is a service that allows for storing data by transferring it over the internet or other networks to an offsite storage system maintained by a third party.”
 That’s according to Microsoft Azure, which is a cloud provider.
 Companies like Microsoft Azure and others own and operate these servers and may or may not charge a fee for using them.

-There are numerous cloud storage systems.
+There are numerous cloud systems.
 You could be using one or more of them already.
 Most common are those that offer personal storage or back up of emails, photos, videos and other personal files.
 Examples include Google Docs, Dropbox, photo sites like Shutterfly, and iCloud storage on Apple devices.
 Additionally, there are enterprise storage clouds that offer business solutions for securely storing data files and sharing or transferring them between locations and users.

-Cloud Benefits
+Cloud benefits

 People view their cloud data as securely stored.
 There are several benefits of cloud-based storage systems.